starburstdata/starburst-deploy/googlecloud/README.md

 ```

 6. Upload your Starburst license file as a secret to your GKE cluster

+>NOTE: Skip this step if you are deploying through the Google Marketplace

 ```shell
 kubectl create secret generic starburst --from-file ${starburst_license}
 ```